News

 “Even the simplest well can take time,” said Nicholas Harrel, a state managed plugger with the Texas Railroad Commission.
 From the air, the wells look like pinpricks across the Texas landscap ...

-After years of deliberations, the technical staff of the Texas ... well pads.
+Paxton isn’t the only town in East Texas ... drilling well pads.
 A company called M2T, LLC, owned by Joseph McBride, applied for the permit in January 2022.
-The Railroad Commission ...
+The Railroad Commission granted ...

 The Texas General Land Office works with the commission to plug wells.
 The GLO even contributed $10 million from its budget to help with the railroad commission's well-plugging initiative.